Joan Rosazza

-Joan Ann Rosazza (b.
-May 19, 1937) is a former competitive swimmer and American record holder, who represented the United States at the 1956 Olympics and won a silver medal in the 4x100-meter freestyle relay.
+Joan Ann Rosazza (born May 19, 1937) is a former competitive swimmer and American record holder, who represented the United States at the 1956 Olympics and won a silver medal in the 4x100-meter freestyle relay.

 Early life and swimming

-Rosazza was born May 19, 1937 in Torrington, Connecticut and first trained and competed with the Connecticut Women's Swim league under former 1924 Olympian Doris O'Mara Murphy.
+Rosazza was born May 19, 1937, in Torrington, Connecticut and first trained and competed with the Connecticut Women's Swim league under former 1924 Olympian Doris O'Mara Murphy.
 Rosazza was one of the founders of Torrington's Women's Swim League, which was at one time was affiliated with the Torrington YMCA.
 As a competitive swimmer, Coach Murphy swam with Gertrude Ederle, the first woman to swim the English channel.
 Murphy organized women's swimming groups throoughout Connecticut in the 1940s and 1950s.
 She later swam for the outstanding program at the Lafayette Swim Club in Lafayette, Indiana where she was trained and managed by Hall of Fame Coach Richard Papenguth.

 1956 Olympics

 At the 1956 Olympic trials, Rosazza finished second in the 100 freestyle, and was selected to compete for the U.S. Women's Olympic team.

 She represented the United States as a 19-year-old at the 1956 Summer Olympics in Melbourne, Australia, where she won a silver medal in the women's 4×100-meter freestyle relay with Sylvia Ruuska, Shelley Mann and Nancy Simons, with the team swimming a combined time of 4:19.2.
 The American team finished under the standing world record, where in a close race, they were only two seconds behind the Australian team that took the gold with a new world record time of 4:17.1.
 Individually, she also competed in the women's 100-meter freestyle at the Olympics and finished fourth in the final with a time of 1:05.2.

-In international competition, she captured a US title in the 4x100 free relay at the AAU indoor Championships in 1956-57.
+In international competition, she captured a US title in the 4x100 free relay at the AAU indoor Championships in 1956–57.
 She again won the 4x100 freestyle relay at Daytona Beach in 1956, swimming with a team that set a world record-setting time in the event.